robotpony/w42/content/blog/2025/why-your-ai-assistant-keeps-failing-a-mental-model-problem.md

 Remember `autoconf`?
 If you were building software in the late '90s or early 2000s, you probably have scars.
 You'd write some configuration rules, run the tool, and out popped a perfectly functional makefile.
 It felt like magic, until it didn't.

-The moment Autoconf broke, you were debugging generated shell scripts that stretched for thousands of lines.
+The moment `autoconf` broke, you were debugging generated shell scripts that stretched for thousands of lines.
 The abstraction that seemed so elegant suddenly became opaque hell.
 You needed to understand not just what you wanted, but how the magic worked, where it could fail, and why.

 LLMs are following a similar pattern.
-Sophisticated automation that feels magical until you hit its edges.
+It's a sort of sophisticated automation that feels magical until you hit its edges.
 The difference?
 Instead of generating build configurations, they're autocompleting from natural language.
 That's genuinely impressive.
 But it's still autocomplete, not comprehension.

 And we keep forgetting that.

 ## The magical thinking trap

 I've been watching developers and leaders treat Claude, GPT, and Gemini like sentient coworkers.
-It's everywhere, on Reddit, in Slack channels, in planning meetings where executives announce that AI will 10x their engineering teams.
+It's everywhere: on Reddit, in Slack channels, in planning meetings where executives announce that AI will 10x their engineering teams.

 The pattern is predictable.
 Someone asks their AI coding assistant to build something.
 It produces code that looks reasonable.
 They assume it "understands" the requirements.
 Then it breaks in production, or generates code that works but violates every architectural principle they hold dear, or just starts hallucinating APIs that don't exist.